James P. Menton Jr.

 Director & Officer Liability, Breach of Fiduciary Duty, and Investigations

-- Litigation Counsel – Acting on civil claims for breach of fiduciary duty, fraud, fraudulent transfers and other claims on behalf of the prosecuting or defending party.
+- Representing plaintiffs and defendants in civil claims for breach of fiduciary duty, fraud, fraudulent transfers and related causes of action

-- Investigation and Reports – Providing full inquiry and analysis, as requested, concerning director and officer liability, financial transactions and potential claims.
+- Conducting in-depth inquiries and analyses concerning director and officer conduct, financial transactions and potential claims.

 Pro Bono and Community Service – Serving Those In Need